“The improvement of understanding is for two ends: first, our own increase of knowledge; secondly, to enable us to deliver that knowledge to others.”

 FACT 2: Full stack development includes knowledge in front-end and back-end development.

 A full stack developer is a person who is comfortable working in the front-end and back-end side of web development.
 It does not mean you have mastered everything about web development; it means that you can work on both the front-end and back-end, with minimal assistance.
 It’s no wonder that employers look for full stack developers.
 Finding a job in the tech industry can be easy if you have the skill requirement.
 The more skill you have, the more valuable you become.

-Fact 3: There are 710 coding languages around the world. –Wikipedia
+Fact 3: There are at least 710 coding languages around the world.

 Surprisingly, we have lots of programming languages in existence, both those in current use and obsolete ones.
 Knowing more than one programming language is better, but without an in-depth understanding of their concepts and application, it’s useless.
 Therefore, you should know the languages that will be required for your stack.

 To master the concepts of full stack development, you need to understand its technical foundations and complex frameworks.
 Spending more time to explore different programming languages can hone your skills, speed up your learning progress and solidify your reputation.
 We cannot conclude that if you spend ten years of your life studying full stack development, you’ll become a proficient full stack developer afterward.
 In reality, you can achieve the status if you absorb all you’ve learned, apply them impeccably and create your mark in the web industry through excellent works and contributions.
 Remember, time, focus, willingness to learn and perseverance matters.